 A variety of audio-visual equipment for viewing and listening is housed in A/V carrels located near the Circulation Desk.
-This equipment includes videotape players, stereo audio cassettes and record players, slide and filmstrip projectors, 8 mm and 16 mm film projectors, and calculators.
+This equipment includes videotape players, stereo audio cassettes and record players, slide and filmstrip projectors, 8mm and 16mm film projectors, and calculators.
 Similar equipment is available for use outside the Library.
-The darkroom and production equipment such as 35 mm, video and super 8 mm movie cameras are available for use with student projects.
+The darkroom and production equipment such as 35mm, video and super 8mm movie cameras are available for use with student projects.

-During the fall and spring semesters, the Library hours are as follows: .m. to 10:30 p.m.
+During the Fall and Spring semesters, the Library hours are as follows:

-Monday through Thursday 8:00 a
+Monday through Thursday 8 a.m. to 10:30 p.m.

-Friday 8:00 a
+Friday 8 a.m. to 5 p.m.

-Saturday 12 n
+Saturday 12 noon to 5 p.m.

-Sunday 12 n
+Sunday 12 noon to 5 p.m.

-mer hours are:

-Monday through Friday 0.20

-.m. to 5:00 p.m. oon to 5:00 p.m. oon to 5:00 p.m.

-Monday through Friday

-8:30 a.m. to 5:00 p.m.
+Summer hours are: Monday through Friday 8:30 a.m. to 5 p.m.

-POST OFFICE

-Sum

-A stamp machine and a letter box are available at the Student Services Office.
-Daily mail pick-up is at 2:30 p.m.